-Worldwide spending for the exploration and production of crude oil and natural gas grew from \$55.0 billion in 1994 to \$94.8 billion in 2000, representing a compound annual growth rate of 9.5%.
-Worldwide exploration and production spending is expected to increase 19.7% in 2001 to \$113.5 billion.
+Worldwide exploration and production spending is expected to increase an estimated 19.1% in 2001 to approximately \$103.2 billion.
 More specifically, an external industry survey published in early 2000 projected that subsea tree installations would increase at a compound annual growth rate of 17.0% between 2000 and 2004.